colts70/The-Sematic-Stack/README.md

 ## 🏗️ E-E-A-T, But Deterministic

 E-E-A-T today is inferred.
-SFH / DFH declares it:
+HESS / DFH declares it:

 - `/authority` → who controls this topic
 - `/source` → where the data comes from